kristianperkins/sublime-cucumber-completion/README.md

     git clone https://github.com/krockode/cucumber-completion

 Supported Step Definition Formats
 ---------------------------------

 Step definitions can be defined in many languages as the cucumber gherkin language is parsable in various programming languages.
+The `examples` directory contains cucumber step files in different supported formats which are tested against.

-Autocompletion has been tested and works for the examples found in:
+Specifically this has been tested and works for the examples found in:
 * [cucumber/cucumber][1] with the exception of the following:
     * i18n - languages other than the English are not supported yet
     * python - steps defined in python are not suppoerted yet